zriyansh/signoz.io/docs/logs-management/logs-api/search-logs.md

 title: Search Logs
 id: search-logs
 ---
+This section provides example of how to search logs using the SigNoz Logs API.
+The example demonstrates querying logs with specific attributes and using pagination to navigate through the results.

+## Example Query

-In this example, we are going to search logs where `deployment_name=hotrod, method=get, severity_text=info`, where `deployment_name` is a resource attribute, `method` is a tag attribute and `severity_text` is a top-level field.
+The following example searches for logs where `deployment_name=hotrod`, `method=get`, and `severity_text=info`.
+Here, `deployment_name` is a resource attribute, `method` is a tag attribute, and `severity_text` is a top-level field.
-Start and end timestamps will vary according to your use case.
+You can choose the start and end timestamp according to your use case.

+### Sample Payload
+This is the JSON payload for the example query described above for Searching Logs.

 ```json
 {